Habbie/hello-dns/tdns/intro.md

  * Suitable for educational purposes
  * Display best practices, both in DNS and security
  * **Be a living warning for how hard it is to write a nameserver correctly**

+The target audience of `tdns` is anyone pondering or actually implementing an authoritative nameserver or a stub resolver.

 Non-goals are: